Edging (sexual practice): In masturbation

 When practicing alone in masturbation, orgasm control can heighten sexual pleasure.
-Another reason for practicing orgasm control is to extend the amount of time it takes to orgasm.
 For a woman, the practitioner can enjoy direct sexual stimulation for longer periods of time, as well as increasing frequency and intensity.
-For a man, the speed of masturbation may vary to navigate right to the edge of ejaculation.
+For a man, the intensity of masturbation may vary to navigate right to the edge of ejaculation.
 With orgasm control, a male can experience a more intense orgasm, as well as a larger volume of semen expelled during his ejaculation.
-One technique, commonly referred to as 'edging', involves masturbating up until the moment before reaching the plateau phase just before orgasm occurs, and then stopping suddenly before experiencing a climax.
-Another technique, commonly referred to as 'surfing', involves reaching the plateau phase and slowing down the stimulation to maintain a heightened level of sensation for an extended time.
-Repeating either of these techniques many times during a single masturbation session may result in a stronger, more intense orgasm.
+One technique, commonly referred to as edging, involves masturbating up until the moment before reaching the plateau phase just before orgasm occurs, and then stopping suddenly before experiencing orgasm, eventually learning to reach and maintain the plateau phase without orgasm occurring until chosen.
+Either maintaining the plateau phase for some time, or simply repeatedly stopping before orgasm many times during a single masturbation session, may result in a longer, more intense orgasm.

-Orgasm control is more often possible with masturbation.
-This is because masturbation allows for individual control and has no reliance on a sexual partner to achieve orgasm.
-Masturbation can be seen as the starting point in the technique of orgasm control.
-Self-stimulation can help people learn about the limits of their body and the techniques that may help them in controlling their orgasms.
-Recent research suggests masturbation may decrease the incidence of prostate cancer.

-As it has been described by Steve Bodansky and Vera Bodansky in Extended Massive Orgasm: How You Can Give and Receive Intense Sexual Pleasure, masturbation practiced with the aim of orgasm control should be carried on with the purpose of endured sexual gratification and not to relieve tension, as 'simple' masturbation does.
-In 2009, Masanobu Sato masturbated for 9 hours and 58 minutes at the 9th annual World Masturbate-a-thon.